kamenco/spock/README.md

 Image of the main page:
 ![The Game!](assets/main_page.png "Screenshop of the game Rock, Scissors, Paper, Lizard and Spock")

+---

+## UX Description (User Experience)

+For this game, bright and bold colours have been chosen.
+The design keeps the player's focus and doesn't distract him/her from the game!

+I have chosen the similar graphics encircled in a blue background that changes to lightblue when hovered.

+The resset button is kept simple and contrasting, the buttons for choosing the music are in pink on grey background, making them also visible enough.
+The game rules are set in a table without much textual explanation, in bright colors and graphics, making the rules easy to understand, and thus not requireing too much reading.

+The layout is kept pretty simple, right after the images the gamer scrolls down for a look and reference of the game explanation and is ready to start the game.
+As an additional entertainment he/her can choose some music.

 Image for the table explaning the game rules.